DNNCommunity/DNNDocs/content/tutorials/extensions/dnn-manifest-schema/index.md

     Notes:
     * You can specify more than one globbing pattern on the same line by separating each pattern with `;`
     * More information on supported globbing patterns can be found at the [Microsoft.Extensions.FileSystemGlobbing documentation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.filesystemglobbing.matcher?view=dotnet-plat-ext-3.1#remarks)
-    * Globbing patterns can only be used to match files, not directories (if you need to delete a directory, first it needs to be empty, then you need to use one of the above methods to delete the actual directory).
+    * Globbing patterns can only be used to match files and folders inside a folder. not the folder itself.(if you need to delete a directory, first it needs to be empty, then you need to use one of the above methods to delete the actual directory).
     * All methods take paths relative to the application root folder, for that reason `..` is intentionally not supported with globbing patterns in this component.

     See also: